bernd/statsd-influxdb-backend/README.md

 - `statsd.influxdbStats.payload_size` - The size in bytes of the JSON payload.
 - `statsd.influxdbStats.num_stats` - The number of metrics sent to InfluxDB in the last flush.

-This is added to the set of internal statsd metrics.
+These are added to the set of internal statsd metrics.
 If both `influxdb.includeStatsdMetrics` and `influxdb.includeInfluxdbMetrics` are enabled, then these will be sent to InfluxDB when using the flush strategy.

+The internal metrics can also can be viewed using the `stats` command on the [StatsD TCP Admin Interface](https://github.com/etsy/statsd/blob/master/docs/admin_interface.md)

 ## Contributing